 (4) Any other entity consisting wholly or partially of one or more foreign governments or foreign governmental entities.

 (b) A benefit to an individual as a personal entitlement without regard to the individual's present responsibility (but benefits received in an individual's business capacity are not excepted).
-For example, if a person receives social security benefits under the Supplemental Security Income provisions of the Social Security Act, 42 U.S.C.
+For example, when a person receives social security benefits under the Supplemental Security Income provisions of the Social Security Act, 42 U.S.C.
 1301 et seq., those benefits are not covered transactions and, therefore, are not affected if the person is excluded.

 (c) Federal employment.

-(d) A transaction that a Federal agency needs to respond to a national or agency-recognized emergency or disaster.
+(d) A transaction that a Federal agency needs to respond to a national or agency recognized emergency or disaster.

-(e) A permit, license, certificate or similar instrument issued as a means to regulate public health, safety or the environment, unless a Federal agency specifically designates it to be a covered transaction.
+(e) A permit, license, certificate, or similar instrument issued as a means to regulate public health, safety, or the environment, unless a Federal agency specifically designates it to be a covered transaction.

 (f) An incidental benefit that results from ordinary governmental operations.

-(g) Any other transaction if—
+(g) Any other transaction if:

 (1) The application of an exclusion to the transaction is prohibited by law; or